Why Cruising To Alaska From Vancouver Feels Completely Different

 While the cruise offers a relaxing experience, the stops on the land contribute to a richer experience.

-Vancouver boasts a variety of cruise lines and itineraries, providing guests with more options.
-Travelers who want to cruise with Disney Cruise Line can only do so from Vancouver, on the Disney Wonder.
+Vancouver boasts a variety of unique cruise lines.
+Travelers who want to cruise with Disney Cruise Line can only do so from Vancouver, on the Disney Wonder and Magic.

-Like Disney, premium lines like Viking, Seabourn, Silversea, Azamara, and Regent only offer cruises to Alaska from Vancouver, Canada.
+Like Disney, premium lines like Azamara, Viking, Seabourn, Silversea, and Ritz-Charlton only offer cruises to Alaska from Vancouver, Canada.

 Stronger US Dollar For US Citizens